BGHDDevelopment/LuckPermsGUI/README.md

 You can find information on how to use the plugin on our [Wiki](https://wiki.bghddevelopment.com) website!

-When using LuckPerms4 just drag and drop the resource into the plugins folder.
-If your using LuckPerms5 make sure to install the legacy extension!
-There will be an error if you do not install this extension and the resource will not work.
-Please check this before asking for support.

 ## Developer Installation

 If you are a developer, you can fork this project to make a custom version for your server!